 Where is The Smith Center for the Performing Arts located?

-The 4.75-acre Smith Center will be northeast of the Cleveland Clinic Lou Ruvo Center for Brain Health, which is at the corner of Bonneville Avenue and Grand Central Parkway.
+Set on nearly five acres in Downtown Las Vegas, The Smith Center is at the heart of Symphony Park.
+We are northeast of the Cleveland Clinic Lou Ruvo Center for Brain Health, which is at the corner of Bonneville Avenue and Grand Central Parkway.

-Who Designed the Facility?
+Who designed the facility?

 HKS Architects, Inc., a top-five architectural firm is the executive architect.
 Fisher Dachs Associates, Inc. is recognized as a leading theater consultant, with more than 250 projects around the globe.
 Akustiks is known for refined acoustical design and is responsible for recent acoustical successes with the new Schermerhorn Symphony Center in Nashville.

-The design team also includes Donnell Consultants Incorporated (cost management), Whiting-Turner (construction manager at risk), The Projects Group (project management), Kleinfelder, Inc., HMA Consulting, IBA Consultants, Martin & Martin Civil Engineers and Surveyors, MSA Engineering Consultants, SBLD Studio, Terracon, Two Twelve Associates, Inc., Green Building Services, and Walter P. Moore Engineers and Consultants.
+The design team also included Donnell Consultants Incorporated (cost management), Whiting-Turner (construction manager at risk), The Projects Group (project management), Kleinfelder, Inc., HMA Consulting, IBA Consultants, Martin & Martin Civil Engineers and Surveyors, MSA Engineering Consultants, SBLD Studio, Terracon, Two Twelve Associates, Inc., Green Building Services, and Walter P. Moore Engineers and Consultants.

-The Smith Center will stage many performances, workshops and master classes for students in Clark County.
+The Smith Center stages many performances, workshops and master classes for students in Clark County.
 The Smith Center has joined with the Clark County School District and the Cultural Division of Clark County to participate in the John F. Kennedy Center Partners in Education Program.
 This partnership features national and international artists who conduct workshops for teachers and students, connecting the arts to all areas of the curriculum.